casdoor/casdoor-website/docs/integration/go/grafana.md

 ---
 title: Grafana
-description: Using Casdoor for authentication in Grafana
+description: Use Casdoor as the OAuth provider for Grafana sign-in.
-keywords: [Grafana]
+keywords: [Grafana, OAuth]
 authors: [ComradeProgrammer]
 ---

-## Using Casdoor for authentication in Grafana

-[Grafana](https://grafana.com/oss/grafana/) supports authentication via OAuth.
-Therefore, it is extremely easy for users to use Casdoor to log in to Grafana.
-Only several steps and simple configurations are needed to achieve that.

-Here is a tutorial on how to use Casdoor for authentication in Grafana.
-Before you proceed, please ensure that you have Grafana installed and running.
+[Grafana](https://grafana.com/oss/grafana/) supports generic OAuth.
+Use Casdoor as the IdP so users sign in to Grafana with their Casdoor accounts.
+Ensure Grafana is installed and running.

-## Step 1: Create an app for Grafana in Casdoor
+## Step 1: Create a Casdoor application for Grafana

-Here is an example of creating an app in Casdoor:
+Create an application in Casdoor and add Grafana’s callback URL.
+Default Grafana OAuth callback path: `/login/generic_oauth`, so the full redirect URL is `https://<grafana-host>/login/generic_oauth`.
+Copy the **Client ID** and **Client Secret**.

 ![Create an application in Casdoor](/img/integration/go/grafana/grafana_1.png)

-Please copy the client secret and client ID for the next step.

-Please add the callback URL of Grafana.
-By default, Grafana's OAuth callback is `/login/generic_oauth`.
-So please concatenate this URL correctly.

-## Step 2: Modify the configuration of Grafana
+## Step 2: Configure Grafana

-By default, the configuration file for OAuth is located at `conf/defaults.ini` in the workdir of Grafana.

-Please find the section `[auth.generic_oauth]` and modify the following fields:
+Edit the Grafana config (e.g. `conf/defaults.ini` or your custom config).
+Find or add `[auth.generic_oauth]` and set:

 ```ini
 [auth.generic_oauth]